https://www.clao.org.uk/can-we-help/

 In the sections below you can find information on:

-You speak to our CLAO intake team who take some basic information; name, address, etc.
+You speak to our CLAO business support team who:

 To use our service you must be eligible for legal assistance.